FDA approved for more than 25 years

 • An uneven hairline is simply a hairline that differs on one side from the other.
 It’s very common and often due to an asymmetrical face or body features.

 • There can be different causes of an uneven hairline or hair that appears to be thinning on one side.
-This includes genetics affecting the shape of your hairline, types of hair loss like traction alopecia (hair loss caused by tight hairstyles pulling on the hair) and androgenetic alopecia (male pattern baldness).
+These include genetics affecting the shape of your hairline and types of hair loss like traction alopecia (hair loss caused by tight hairstyles pulling on the hair) and androgenetic alopecia (male pattern baldness).

 • How to fix an uneven hairline will depend on the cause.
 Different hairstyles could help an uneven hairline caused by genetics or traction alopecia, while medications or hair transplant surgery may be recommended for male pattern baldness.